2012 OpenArch meeting at Foteviken (SE)

-In his 2007 book, Museums: Undoing History through Performance, Scott Magelssen describes the various reactions to his main line of enquiry: is historical theatre?
+In his 2007 book, Living History Museums: Undoing History through Performance, Scott Magelssen describes the various reactions to his main line of enquiry: is historical interpretation theatre?

 Presenting the Discussion

-The majority of the people Scott Magelssen interviewed werecurators and historical interpreters, and their answers were broken up into three main categories:
+The majority of the people Scott Magelssen interviewed were museum curators and historical interpreters, and their answers were broken up into three main categories:

 An important differentiation